Hofheim, Hesse: Middle Ages

+Hofheim is also described in the Topographia Hassiae:

 With the beginning of the French Revolution in 1789, a 26-year period of peace ended for Hofheim.
 The population had come to a modest prosperity and had grown to a thousand inhabitants.
 With the occupation of the city of Mainz by French Revolutionary troops and finally of the city of Frankfurt in 1792, Hofheim residents began years of suffering.
 Alternating troop marches and quarterings brought looting, famine, and epidemics.

 In the Reichsdeputationshauptschluss of 1803, Hofheim fell to the principality of Nassau-Usingen.
 In 1806, it was united with the principality of Nassau-Weilburg.
 Together they formed the Duchy of Nassau.
 In 1866 this was annexed by Prussia and from then on existed as the province of Hesse-Nassau.
-After Hofheim had long been sidelined in terms of transportation, the town was connected to the railroad network from 1874 to 1877 with the construction of the Main-Lahn railroad between Frankfurt and Limburg.
+After Hofheim had long been sidelined in terms of transportation, the town was connected to the railroad network from 1874 to 1877 with the construction of the Main-Lahn Railway between Frankfurt and Limburg.
 A renewed economic upswing began.
 Hofheim had also become interesting for Taunus tourists from Frankfurt thanks to the rail connection.